-- hierarchical prediction structure ; - layered coding scheme with switchable inter-layer prediction mechanisms ; - base layer compatibility with H.264 / MPEG-4 AVC ; - fine granular quality scalability using progressive refinement slices ; - usage and extension of the NAL unit concept of H.264 / MPEG-4 AVC .
+- hierarchical prediction structure ;

+- layered coding scheme with switchable inter-layer prediction mechanisms; - base layer compatibility with H.264 / MPEG-4 AVC; - fine granular quality scalability using progressive refinement slices; - usage and extension of the NAL unit concept of H.264 / MPEG-4 AVC.

-A basic coding scheme that provides a variety of spatial, temporal, and quality scalability options can be classified as a layered video codec.
+The basic coding scheme for achieving a wide range of spatio-temporal and quality scalability can be classified as layered video codec.
 The coding structure depends on the scalability space that is required by the application.
+Just above, a block diagram for a typical scenario with 3 spatial layers is depicted.